webcomics/dosage/doc/web/content/comics/SmackJeeves_ChampionsandHeroesAgeofDragons_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">In a land far away, or possibly in a dimension just next to us, lies the lands of Thedas.
 The world of Thedas is made up by endless possibilities - a man can be a mage, a rogue, a warrior, even a woman.
 From the Free Marches to Ferelden we find champions and heroes saving the world... poorly.
 Updates Mondays.
-All hail Bioware.</textarea></td>
+Also available on tumblr http://championsandheroes.tumblr.com/ All hail Bioware.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://championsandheroes.smackjeeves.com/comics/" size="40"/></td>